mayankc89/LoanProcessingUsingSpringBoot/README.md

   - Or click on Run Application in your IDE

-This will start the service on the default port of `8080` connected to a local [`HSQLDB`](http://hsqldb.org/)
+This will start the service on the default port of `8080` connected to a local [`HSQLDB`](http://hsqldb.org/) and can be accessed by typing `localhost:8080` in any browser

 ### To Stop